pangene/personal-inventory/README.md

 This project uses a hybrid structure, where the React is integrated into the Django project and interacts with the database through a RESTful API made with the Django REST framework.
 (See Architecture for more detail)

 A demo for this project is deployed with Heroku, and is hosted at https://personalinventorytracker.herokuapp.com/.
+(Note that Heroku sleeps inactive apps, so it may take a while to initially load.)

 ## Installation